-Three Mont hs End ed
+Three Months Ended Six Months Ended

-April 1, April 1 April 2, %
+uly 1, July 2, - % uly 1, uly 2, - %

-(in millions) 2006 2005 Change Change
+(in millions) 2006 2005 CI nange Change 2006 2005 C hange Change

-Research and development \$ 27.6 \$ 19.6 \$ 8.0 40.9%
+Research and development \$ 30.5 \$ 21.4 \$ 9.1 42.5% \$ 58.0 \$ 40.9 \$ 17.1 41.8%

-Percent of revenue 24.1% 18.7%
+Percent of revenue 24 7% 19 9% 24 4% 19 3%

-The increase in research and development expense for the recent three month period was principally due to: (1) an increase of approximately \$3.5 million of stock compensation expense resulting from our adoption of SFAS 123R in the first quarter of fiscal 2006 and the issuance of restricted stock awards; (2) an increase of approximately \$2.1 million for other personnel-related expenses; and (3) a decrease of approximately \$1.2 million for a foreign research grant credit.
-Some of our more significant development projects in the mobile-handset product area included the AeroFONE single-chip phone, the Aero IIe single-chip EDGE transceiver and the FM broadcast radio tuners for handsets.
-Significant development projects in the broad-based mixed-signal product area included families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the fax ISOmodem embedded modem, digital power products and the SiRX satellite receivers.
+The increase in research and development expense for the recent three and six month periods was principally due to: (1) increases of \$4.3 million and \$8.0 million, respectively, due to stock compensation expense resulting from our adoption of SFAS 123R in the first quarter of fiscal 2006 and the issuance of restricted stock awards; and (2) increases of \$2.5 million and \$4.6 million, respectively for other personnel-related expenses.
+The increase for the recent six month period also includes decreases of \$1.1 million for a foreign research grant credit.
+Some of our more significant development projects in the mobile-handset product area included the AeroFONE single-chip phone and the Aero IIe single-chip EDGE transceiver.
+Significant development projects in the broad-based mixed-signal product area included families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the fax ISOmodem embedded modem, the SiRX satellite receivers, a family of digital isolator products and the Power over Ethernet controller.
 All of these development projects have been completed.
 Additionally, many of these new products are being sampled by certain of our customers and are in the design-in phase.
-With the exception of the FM broadcast radio tuners, we don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way before late fiscal 2006.
-We expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, such as engineering mask and wafer costs.
+We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way before late fiscal 2006.
+We expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.